 Corporations who receive dividends from corporations in which they own stock may deduct a substantial portion of the dividend that they receive.
 This is because such corporations are themselves owned by shareholders.
 When those shareholders receive their share of corporate profits as dividends, such profits already have been subject to two (or more) levels of income tax.
-Section 61(a)(7) provides that dividends are gross income, but § 243 allows corporations to deduct a portion of the dividends they receive from a domestic corporation, the portion depending on the proportion of the dividend paying corporation that the dividend-receiving corporation owns.
-Specifically, a corporation that owns less than 20% by vote and value of another corporation may deduct 50% of the dividends it receives from that other corporation. § 243(a)(1).
+Section 61(a)(7)provides that dividends are gross income, but § 243 allows corporations to deduct a portion of the dividends they receive from a domestic corporation, the portion depending on the proportion of the dividend paying corporation that the dividendreceiving corporation owns.
+Specifically, a corporation that owns less than 20% by vote and value of another corporation. § 243(a)(1).
 A corporation that owns at least 20% but less than 80% by vote and value of another corporation may deduct 65% of the dividends it receives from that other corporation. §§ 243(a)(1), 243(c)(1).
 A corporation that owns at least 80% of the stock by vote and value of another corporation may deduct 100% of the dividends it receives from that other corporation. §§ 243(a)(3), 243(b).

 We have seen that much of corporate tax caselaw is driven by individual shareholder's desire to avoid characterizing corporate distributions as dividends.
 Corporations do not enjoy a preferential tax rate on their capital gains, and they may deduct a substantial portion of their dividend income.
-Not surprisingly, corporations will view receipt of dividend income quite differently than individuals view receipt of dividend income.
-Corporations often seek tax treatment contrary to what individuals would want.
-The Tax Cuts and Jobs Act reduced the dividends-received deduction.
+Not The Tax Cuts and Jobs Act reduced the dividends-received deduction.
 The deduction had been 70% of the dividend for corporations owning less than 20% by vote and value of the stock of another corporation, 80% of the dividend for a corporation owning at least 20% but less than 80% of the dividend-paying corporation, and 100% of the dividend for a member of an affiliated group.
 The justification for such reductions was that the maximum corporate tax rate on taxable income was reduced from 35% to 21%, a 40% decrease.